relab/hotstuff/README.md

 We have written an example client and server, which can be started using the `cmd/hotstuff` program.
 They can be compiled by running `make`.
-They read a configuration file named `hotstuff.toml` from the working directory.
+They read a configuration file named `consensus.toml` from the working directory.
 An example configuration that runs on localhost is included in the root of the project.
 To generate public and private keys for the servers, run: